cobaltians/Cobaltians-CLI/README.md

 # cobaltians-cli

-Cobalt-CLI is a node.js command line to build Android and iOS Cobalt projects from an existing template.
+Cobaltians-CLI is a node.js command line to build Android and iOS Cobalt projects from an existing template.

 More information on Cobalt can be found [here](http://cobaltians.com).

-## Cobalt CLI Installation
+## Cobaltians CLI Installation

     npm install cobaltians -g